Check out our price breakdown of medical schools in Ukraine

 The low costs and the standard of education and clinical experience that the students are subject to are but a few of the reasons why many students choose to study here.

-The living costs are extremely low, with rent ranging from €300-400 per month.
+The living costs are rather low, with rent ranging from €300-400 per month.
 You can expect to pay roughly €700 per month for everything inclusive.
 Tuition fees for the 6-year medicine course are around €4,000 per year and about €4,300 per year for dental medicine.

 The first three years are pre-clinical, emphasising fundamental subjects such as Anatomy, History of Medicine, Histology, Embryology, Psychology, Bio-organic Chemistry, and Biophysics.